 - secure with another rubber band

-- *I have also read that adding more rubber bands around the eggs helps the tie adhere better and the color transfers more evenly – We skipped this part.
-We were fine with whatever we got, but I wanted to share that with you just in case you want it absolutely perfecto!
+- *Adding more rubber bands around the eggs helps the tie adhere better and the color transfers more evenly

-- Place the cotton and silk covered eggs in a pot of water
+- Place the silk covered eggs in a pot of water

 - add about 1/2 – 1 cup of vinegar – the vinegar intensifies the color